MagpiePKU/positiveSelectionPipeline/README.md

 Random perl and shell scripts plus notes for whole genome CDS positive selection detection

+Note I dont know why the github readme looks bad on web.
+In UltraEdit the lines and spaces seems fine...

 1. Prerequistiques:
   The programs run under CentOS 6.5 with perl 5.10.
 Requires the following softwares to be installed to run properly:
   a. orthoMCL